 Setting goals and measuring their progress helps employees grow both personally and professionally.
-And rather than just watching them jump ship for the land of more opportunity, it will always benefit your organization to help employees grow personally and professionally—but how can you show that you’re invested in their growth?
+And rather than just watching them jump ship for the land of more opportunity, it will always benefit your organization to help employees develop and achieve their career goals—but how can you show that you’re invested in their growth?

 Below, we break down how to set professional development goals, with templates and examples to help you get started.